LachlanMalec/gfwl/README.md

 **It's not working!** Please create an issue if you find these are no longer working.

 ***
-**Disclaimer!** This software is not my property, I am storing copies of installers released publically by Microsoft for the purpose of more easily finding them.
+**Disclaimer!** This software is not my property, I am storing copies of installers released publicly by Microsoft for the purpose of more easily finding them.